Epiglottitis in Children

 How is epiglottitis treated in a child?

 The treatment for epiglottitis calls for emergency care right away to stop the airway from being blocked.
 The medical staff will put in a breathing tube right away.
-They will closely watch your child’s airway.
-Your child may need a machine (ventilator) to help him or her breathe.
+They'll closely watch your child’s airway.
+Your child may need a machine (ventilator) to help them breathe.

 Treatment may also include: